 For each of the pairs, you likely had an instinctive preference.
 That preference isn’t rational, it’s emotional.

-System one decides to like Playstation and system two rationalizes the decision (e.g. Playstation has better games, you can play online for free).
+System one decides to like Playstation, and system two rationalizes the decision (e.g., Playstation has better games, you can play online for free, etc.).
 So, while you think you’ve rationally decided that Playstation is better, you haven’t.
 You’ve emotionally decided that Playstation is better.

 Even seemingly rational decisions are influenced by emotion.
-As a result, you simply aren’t as in control of our emotions and decisions as you think you are.
+As a result, you simply aren’t as in control of your emotions and decisions as you think you are.
 None of us are!

-So, it’s the marketers leveraging emotion who are getting ahead and boosting conversions, not the marketers who are making the best logical argument.
+So, marketers who leverage emotion are getting ahead and boosting conversions—not those making the best logical argument.

-You will feel a wide variety of emotions in your lifetime.
-All of them, to some degree, will influence your decision making.
+You feel a wide variety of emotions in your lifetime.
+All of them, to some degree, influence your decision-making.

 How sadness impacts decision-making:

-- You’ll make decisions more slowly.
-According to a recent study, sadness fogs your brain and makes even the most routine decisions more difficult.
+- You make decisions more slowly.
+Sadness fogs your brain and makes even the most routine decisions more difficult.

-- You’ll make decisions based on short-term gains.
-Another study found that when you’re sad, you’ll seek happiness as quickly as possible, regardless of the long-term implications.
+- You make decisions based on short-term gains.
+When you’re sad, you seek happiness as quickly as possible, regardless of the long-term implications.